hiattp/splitwise.nvim/README.md

   - Up: `aboveleft split`
   - Down: `belowright split`
 - After auto-creating, focus moves into the new window.
+- **Auto-resize behavior** (when `auto_resize_enabled = true`):
+  - When navigating to a window, it automatically resizes to the configured ratio (default 65%)
+  - Resizing only happens in the movement plane: horizontal movement triggers horizontal resize, vertical movement triggers vertical resize
+  - Only resizes if it would make the focused window larger, never smaller
+  - Respects `winfixwidth` and `winfixheight` options (unless `ignore_winfixwidth = true`)
+  - Works with regular navigation, split creation, and wrap-around navigation
 - Column limits are enforced within your current row; row limits are enforced within your current column.
 This matches how most users think about adding space where they currently are.
 - When at/over limits, splitwise.nvim resizes the current window toward the edge using the steps above.
 If a window has `winfixheight`, resize is skipped vertically.
 If a window has `winfixwidth`, horizontal resize is skipped unless `ignore_winfixwidth = true`.
 - Floating windows and windows with ignored filetypes/buftypes are excluded from navigation/creation decisions.